-32. The consultation opened on 1 September and has a closing date of 24 November 2022.
-The relevant regulations are expected to be in force by April 2023 with Authorities' first report due by December 2024 covering the 2023/24 scheme year.
+31. The relevant regulations are expected to be in force by April 2023 with Authorities' first report due by December 2024 covering the 2023/24 scheme year.

-33. The Fund is already well placed to meet these key requirements as it has produced a Climate Risk Strategy and TCFD report for the past 2 years.
+32. The Fund is already well placed to meet these key requirements as it has produced a Climate Risk Strategy and TCFD report for the past 2 years.
 The Fund will look to LGPS Centrals Responsible Investment Team and partner funds within the Pool to see how to address the key requirements and provide progress updates to Committee.
+This will also form part of the ESG Workshop on the 8th February 2023.